concurrencylabs/aws-pricing-tools/README.md

 **functions**.
 This is where our Lambda functions live.
 Functions are packaged using the Serverless framework.

+**scripts**.
+Here are some Python scripts to help with management and price optimizations.

 ### Available Lambda functions:

 **calculate-near-realtime**
 This function is called by a schedule configured using CloudWatch Events.
 The function receives a JSON object configured in the schedule.
-The JSON object supports two formats:
+The JSON object supports the following format:

-1. Tag-based: ```{"tag":{"key":"mykey","value":"myvalue"}}```.
+Tag-based: ```{"tag":{"key":"mykey","value":"myvalue"}}```.
-The function finds resources with the corresponding tag, gets current usage using CloudWatch metrics, projects usage into a longer time period (i.e. a month), calls pricecalculator to calculate price and puts results in CloudWatch metrics under the namespace ```ConcurrencyLabs/Pricing/NearRealTimeForecast```.
-Supported services are EC2, EBS, ELB and RDS.
+The function finds resources with the corresponding tag, gets current usage using CloudWatch metrics, projects usage into a longer time period (a month), calls pricecalculator to calculate price and puts results in CloudWatch metrics under the namespace ```ConcurrencyLabs/Pricing/NearRealTimeForecast```.
+Supported services are EC2, EBS, ELB, RDS and Lambda.
 Not all price dimensions are supported for all services, though.

-2. Lambda functions: This function can also calculates pricing for other Lambda functions.
-For pricing calculations on Lambda functions, the JSON object configured in the CloudWatch Events schedule must have the following format ```{"functions":[{"name":"my-function-name"},{"name":"my-other-function-name","qualifier":"<DEV|TEST|PROD>"}]}```
-Ideally all calculations would be done based on tags, but since Lambda doesn't support tags as of now, in order to calculate pricing for Lambda functions we have to explicitly configure the CloudWatch event JSON using a "functions" element.

-You can combine tag-based and function-based JSON in the same CloudWatch Events schedule.
-Or use a different event, it's up to you.
-Actually, you can configure as many events as you want, each one with a different tag or function name, or a single event with all the tags and function names.
-Just be aware that you might reach function timeout if you include too many elements in a single Lambda function execution.
+You can configure as many CloudWatch Events as you want, each one with a different tag.

 **Rules:**
-* The function only considers for price calculation those resources that are tagged, except for Lambda functions.
+* The function only considers for price calculation those resources that are tagged.
 For example, if there is an untagged ELB with tagged EC2 instances, the function will only consider the EC2 instances for the calculation.
 If there is a tagged ELB with untagged EC2 instances, the function will only calculate price for the ELB.